 Telephone use can be difficult for people with hearing aids.
 With typical hearing aids, placing the ear next to the phone handle causes squealing.
 Some hearing aids have a phone coil.
 With the flip of a switch the microphone is turned off, and the phone coil links electromagnetically to the magnet in the phone handle.
 As long as the hearing aid has the proper features, this setup can be arranged by the phone company with simple changes to the phone.
 Hearing aids with complex features tend to be the most expensive but are often essential to meet hearing needs.

 Most severe to profoundly deaf people who cannot hear sounds or understand words even with a hearing aid benefit from a cochlear implant.
 Cochlear implants provide electrical signals directly into the auditory nerve by means of multiple electrodes inserted into the cochlea, which is the inner ear structure containing the auditory nerve.
-A cochlear implant is needed when people with a hearing aid do not understand more than half the words in sentences.
+A cochlear implant can be beneficial when people with a hearing aid do not understand more than half the words in sentences.
 An external microphone and processor pick up sound signals and convert them to electrical impulses.
 The impulses are transmitted electromagnetically by an external coil through the skin to an internal coil, which connects to the electrodes.
 The electrodes stimulate the auditory nerve.

 A cochlear implant also helps deaf people hear and distinguish environmental and warning signals, such as doorbells, telephones, and alarms.
 It helps them modulate their own voice to make their speech easier for others to understand.
 A cochlear implant is more effective in a person whose hearing loss is recent or who has successfully used a hearing aid before the implant.